ing-bank/baker/bakery/dashboard/README.md

 # DashboardComponent

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.
-This project has been tested to work on v16.15.0 (npm v8.5.5).
+This project has been tested to work on v18.2.0 (npm v8.9.0).

+## Prerequisites:
+- Install nvm (node version manager): `brew install nvm`
+- Install node `nvm install node`
+- Install project `npm install`
+- Link angular cli `npm link @angular/cli` (to solve `zsh: command not found: ng`)

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --configuration=development` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding